HIV infection with late diagnosis

 1. Main facts and figures

-in the 3 years to December 2019, an average of 43.1% of people in England aged 15 and over who were newly diagnosed with HIV were diagnosed at a late stage of infection
+- overall, in the period from 2015 to 2017, an average of 41.1% of people aged 15 years and older who were newly diagnosed with HIV in England were diagnosed at a late stage of infection

 - Black African